 Summary of ICANN’s Assessment of Implementation

 Upon the advice of the ICANN General Counsel, the Board delayed implementation of Recommendation 5 to allow for independent study and review.
 Beginning in June 2011, a compensation plan was developed and the Board engaged an Independent Valuation Expert.
 The Expert’s report concluded that compensating the Board was reasonable.
-Since initiating compensation for Directors would require revision to the Board Conflict of Interest policy as well as to the bylaws, a Public Comment period on these issues was held in September 2011.
+Because instituting compensation for Directors would require revision to the Board Conflict of Interest policy as well as to the bylaws, a Public Comment period on these issues was held in September 2011.
 Commenters generally supported the Recommendation to compensate Directors and also offered input on other aspects of ICANN’s Conflicts of Interest policy.
 On December 8, 2011, the Board voted in favor of implementing compensation to voting Directors.
 ATRT2 notes that payments were not offered to some Directors until August 2012, a significant delay from the date of approval to implementation, but that there were extenuating circumstances in these cases.
 Today, voting Board members have the opportunity to elect compensation and the Director’s election to accept or decline compensation is posted on the ICANN website.

 Summary of Community Input on Implementation